Victor-MTWDM/Curso-node-tabla/README.md

 # Notas:
-This is my first program in Node
+This is my first program in Node created by Victor ;)

 ```
 Options: